Shahzaib2028/Youtube-ANALYZER-DATA-API/README.md

 After installing these libraries you are ready to run the project.

+## what you need to change

+in line number 14. enter your API key.
+# api_key = 'Enter your key here'

+get your API key from https://developers.google.com/youtube/v3

 ## Tkinter

 for the GUI , tkinter is used.
 Tkinter is the python library which is most common for making GUIs, for this purpose you can also use Pyqt5 but the main concern for this